Placemaking Webinars Series

 REALTORS® in Action

 Our Placemaking Micro-grant has been up and running for almost two years and we have approved over $300,000 in projects in over 30 states.
 Many of these projects have been completed and the communities, as well as the REALTOR® Associations who have worked on these placemaking projects, are seeing outcomes.
 Join us to hear about the placemaking projects four local REALTOR® Associations participated in including a description of their project; involvement of the Association, members and partners; and outcomes and community responses.
 You just may get an idea for a placemaking project in your community.
 The webinar is free and will be held on December 8 from 2:00 to 3:00 pm eastern.
-Register Today.
+Listen to the webinar.

 Reactivating Vacant Properties into Community Spaces